Contact details +6469519283

 Senior Lecturer in Veterinary Epidemiology

 Doctoral Supervisor School of Veterinary ScienceChris teaches a broad range of topics related to epidemiology, data analysis and animal health management to veterinary under- and postgraduate students.
 He aims to provide up to date content and analytical methods to students that is relevant to the stage of their careers and that can be applied in their professional practice.
 He uses modern pedagogies to engage students in his courses such as the use of problem-based learning, group exercises with class feedback and peer assessment.
-He also supervises postgraduate students at the Masters and PhD level as they progress to higher academic achievements and teach in courses that develop veterinary capability in developing countries.
+He also supervises postgraduate students at the Masters and PhD level as they progress to higher academic achievements and teaches in courses that develop veterinary capability in developing countries.

 In addition to his teaching, Chris's current research interests arise from those of his clinical, earlier research and academic careers: mastitis, reproduction, nutrition and metabolic disorders in dairy cattle and their impacts on productivity, health and farm economics.
 The main themes of his research experience have involved studies in commercial herds on mastitis in dairy heifers, anovulatory anoestrous and oestrous synchronisation programmes, hyperketonaemia or subclinical ketosis, the extent and causes of culling and mortality in dairy cattle, the emergence of new patterns of salmonellosis in dairy cattle and the economic impact of endemic diseases on pastoral farm animals.
 In these studies he has used a range of analytic methods, including those suitable for multi-level, survival, spatial and temporal data types.

 Chris is committed to serving his profession and the communities he works with, both locally, nationally and internationally.
-He supports the School of Veterinary Science by assisting in selection of students for the veterinary course and marking and review of postgraduate student theses.
+He supports the School of Veterinary Science by assisting in selection of students for the veterinary course and marking and reviewing postgraduate student theses.
 In his role as a committee member of the Epidemiology, Food Safety and Biosecurity Branch of the New Zealand Veterinary Association he helps provide continuing professional development courses to NZ vets, contributes to the review of branch and parent organisation policies and the planning of upcoming events.
 Chris also acts as a manuscript reviewer for several national and international scientific journals and contributes to projects of the World Organisation for Animal Health as a representative of the EpiCentre at Massey University.

-Chris is a veterinary epidemiologist with a background in clinical practice, field research and recently, university teaching.
+Chris is a veterinary epidemiologist with a background in clinical practice, field research and more recently, university teaching.
 Approximately three-quarters of Chris' work is teaching and supervising under- and post-graduate students on topics related to the management of health and production of pastoral farm animals, his field of expertise.
-The remaining part of his work is applied to collaborative research within this field that apply modern methods to investigate and communicate findings into important current issues that will have a positive impact on the health and productivity of animals, the sustainability of farming systems and well-being of farmers.
+The remaining part of his work is applied to collaborative research mainly within this field that apply modern methods to investigate and communicate findings on important current issues that will have a positive impact on the health and productivity of animals, the sustainability of farming systems and well-being of farmers.

 Professional